 Students in the Dissertation 5 course will demonstrate principles of lifelong learning by participating in and contributing to professional communities, which involves sharing thought processes and approaches to organizing and synthesizing large data sets.
-Course requirements for Dissertation 5 include: (1) developing a detailed design of Chapter 4 of the dissertation that clearly demonstrates the organization and logical flow of the content that will be included and (2) recording a video description of the Chapter 4 design to share on a discussion board forum with other cohort members.
-For both qualitative and quantitative approaches, Chapter 4 includes two distinct sections: (4a) Data Presentation and (4b) Data Analysis.
-The detailed Chapter 4 design must align with the structure provided for either a quantitative approach or a qualitative approach as described in the SNU Dissertation Template.
+Students will develop a detailed design of Chapter 4 that clearly demonstrates the organization and logical flow of the content to be included that aligns with the structure provided for either a quantitative or qualitative approach as detailed in the SNU Dissertation Template.